jasonbrianhall/willytheworm/known_issues.md

 12)  Resolution bug that killed multiple screens.
     a)  Fixed
 13)  I'm interested in implementing mouse controls
-    a)  Experimental controls but must be enabled by command line option
+    a)  Experimental controls but must be enabled by command line option (mouse sensitivity is set to 50 so you must move 50 pixels before it interprets the data)